pkosiec/website/README.md

 # Personal Website

-This repository contains sources for Paweł Kosiec personal website, accessible under the [kosiec.net](https://kosiec.net) address.
+This repository contains source code of the Paweł Kosiec's personal website.
+To see it live, navigate to the [kosiec.net](https://kosiec.net) address.